-- Undertale: While clearing a neutral run sends you back to the title screen after watching an epilogue and a talk with Flowey, completing the Pacifist Run treats you to big the end words and sweet music after its credits until the game is closed manually.
-If you cleared a Genocide run, these words will be blood red and the sweet music will be replaced with ominous music.
+- Undertale: While clearing a neutral run sends you back to the title screen after watching an epilogue and a talk with Flowey (if you haven't killed him, that is), completing the Pacifist Run treats you to big the end words and sweet music after its credits until the game is closed manually.
+If you previously cleared a Genocide run, these words will be blood red and the sweet music will be replaced with ominous music.
 Closing and reopening the game will have Flowey talk to you and ask you not to reset from the beginning.

 - Paper Mario: At the end of the credits, Mario and Peach watch the fireworks from his house and the caption "The End" appears.
 With that, the screen is stuck on the scene until the game is reset.

 - EarthBound: Given how this game tells you to shut down the game console when you choose to save and quit rather than return to the title screen like most other games with that option, that makes it an indicator that this trope will come into play for when you reach the end.
 It does so on a black screen with "THE END...?"